faiazhossain/redocusorus-barikoi-doc/pricing/maps-api.md

 ---
-sidebar_label: "Display-basic-map"
+sidebar_label: "Quickstart!"
-sidebar_position: 2
+sidebar_position: 1
 ---

-# Display-basic-map
+# Quickstart

-# Overview
+# My Map

-Bkoi GL JS provides a JavaScript library to render interactive maps that display raster or vector tiles, markers, static and dynamic graphic elements for your mapping and visualization needs.
-It is part of the Bkoi GL ecosystem.

 <iframe src="https://bkoi-gl-example-display-map.surge.sh/" width="100%" height="280px" frameborder="0" allowfullscreen ></iframe>

-1. Connect the CDN for Bkoi GL JS
+Get your own API key if you want to use Bkoi GL JS data in your project.<br/> <br/>

+Include the JavaScript and CSS files in the head tag of your HTML file.

 ```html
 // For CSS